ecatmur/stacktrace-from-exception/paper.md

 out.
 In practice they can achieve much the same end by stripping debug symbols and obfuscating object names, and are likely to do so; meanwhile the same information is available by attaching a debugger.

-It has been suggested that the Standard may wish to provide an attribute for library authors to denote that a stack frame should be omitted from stack traces.
+It has been suggested that the Standard may wish to provide an attribute for users to denote that a stack frame should be omitted from stack traces.
 We consider this out of scope for this proposal.

 ## Rethrow